renandacosta/abap_tips/CDS-Annotations/AjudaPesquisaValoresDominio.md

 where  SAPDataDictionaryDomain = 'ZSTATUS'
 ```

-# Usar a anotação abaixo no campo que receberá a SH
+Em seguida adicionar no campo que receberá a ajuda de pesquisa a anotação abaixo:

 ```
 @Consumption.valueHelpDefinition: [{